logicuniverse/manifesto/README.md

 - **The Transcending of Continuity**: Continuity and infinitesimals are macroscopic approximations—shadows cast by a discrete underlying fabric. **Classical calculus, therefore, is not a fundamental language of nature, but a high-level statistical heuristic** that smooths over the discrete pulsing of logic transitions at scale.
 - **Topological Manifestation**: Matter, fields, interactions, and intelligence all emerge as higher-order manifestations of discrete fractal topology within tri-axial space.
 - **The Nature of Mathematics**: Mathematics must be reconstructed as **Discrete Dynamics**, shifting from the analysis of limits to the formal verification of **LogicIR** transitions within a **Finite Causal Topology**.
-- **The Nature of Complexity**: Computational classes like P and NP are reframed as the geometric accessibility of logic.
-P is logic flowing along the manifestation plane; NP is logic depth within the sovereign Z-axial stack.
-The fundamental question of CS becomes a problem of Topological Dimensionality Reduction.
+- **The Nature of Complexity**: P and NP are reframed as geometric accessibility. **P space is defined by Sampling Polarity (-X)**: where logic is pull-based and causation remains contractible to 1D sequence description. **NP emerges from Proactive Polarity (+X)**: independent signal-pushing creates a causal density that transcends sampling scanners—a physical displacement **scaled extensively by the sovereign depth of the Z-axial stack**.
 - **The Nature of Life**: Life is the specific, stable form in which complex topological structures sustain and perpetuate their own integrity across discrete spacetime cycles.
 - **The Physical Potency of Coordinates**: In the current **Geometry Phase**, axial coordinates remain qualitative descriptors of orthogonality.
 We anticipate that in the **Dynamics Phase**, coordinate points will transcend mere syntax to fulfill a quantitative physical purpose.
 At that stage, axial values and spatial distances will manifest as the **governing metrics of causation**.